react-navigation/react-navigation.github.io/versioned_docs/version-5.x/params.md

 />
 ```

 Params aren't only useful for passing some data to a new screen, but they can also be useful to pass data to a previous screen too.
-For example, let's say you have a screen with an create post button, and the create post button opens a new screen to create a post.
+For example, let's say you have a screen with a create post button, and the create post button opens a new screen to create a post.
 After creating the post, you want to pass the data for the post back to previous screen.

 To achieve this, you can use the `navigate` method, which acts like `goBack` if the screen already exists.
 You can pass the `params` with `navigate` to pass the data back: